 Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.

-Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities.

-c.
-Supplemental or Enhanced Payments.
+Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities. ppei ndix I: Financial Accountability I-3: Payment (3 of 7) Supplemental or Enhanced Payments.
 Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
 Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
 Specify whether supplemental or enhanced payments are made.
-Select one:

-No. The state does not make supplemental or enhanced payments for waiver services.
+Select one: No. The state does not make supplemental or enhanced payments for waiver services.
 Yes.
 The state makes supplemental or enhanced payments for waiver services.
 Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the state to CMS.
-Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.
+Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver. opei ndix I: Financial Accountability